Employee Assignments

 Taking a Break

-Workers can pause their assignment by tapping the pause button on the assignment banner.
-This shows a "On Break" overlay screen.
-The admin sees the worker's status change to "On Break" in the Workers table.
-Tap "Resume Work" to continue.
+Workers can pause their assignment from the app; the assignment status moves to Paused and the admin sees the worker's status change to "On Break" in the Workers table.
+Resuming returns the assignment to In Progress.

 Assignment Completion

-• Target count reached — If a target count was set, the assignment auto-completes when the worker reaches it.
-The worker sees a "Assignment complete!" message and returns to normal mode.
+- Target count reached — If a target count was set, the assignment auto-completes once

-• Manual completion — The admin can mark it complete from the Assignments table.
+completed_countreaches the target.
+(SeeTaskAssignmentService::incrementProgress().) - Manual completion — An admin can mark it complete from the Assignments table.

 Reassignment